equinor/ert/README.md

 2. The default maximum number of open files is normally relatively low on MacOS and some Linux distributions.
 This is likely to make tests crash with mysterious error-messages.
-You can inspect the current limits in your shell by issuing he command `ulimit -a`.
+You can inspect the current limits in your shell by issuing the command `ulimit -a`.
 In order to increase maximum number of open files, run `ulimit -n 16384` (or some other large number) and put the command in your `.profile` to make it persist.